zuplo/docs/docs/cli/installation.md

 title: Installing the Zuplo CLI
 ---

-The Zuplo CLI, `zup`, is built using Node.js.
+The Zuplo CLI is built using Node.js.
 It requires a minimum version of Node.js 20.0.0.

 1. Install Node.js 20.0.0 or later.
 You can download it from [nodejs.org](https://nodejs.org/en/download/).